amr28693/differential_chem_config/README.md

 **Companion code and data for:**

-> A. M. Rodriguez, "Geodesic Costs on a Scalar Field over the Periodic Table Predict Diatomic Bond Dissociation Energies," submitted to *Discover Chemistry* (2026).
+> A. M. Rodriguez, "Geodesic Costs on a Scalar Field over the Periodic Table Predict Diatomic Bond Dissociation Energies," *Discover Chemistry* (2026).

 ---